brantaylor105/my-portfolio/README.md

-# my-portfolio
+#Brandon Taylor's portfolio
-This is my professional portfolio
+This is my professional portfolio, using AWS and ReactJS